 It is important to share it with the global ballet community, those who dance Petipa’s ballets and variations everywhere in world, and with everybody related to the art of dance and the culture generally.
 This is why we have started this project and are asking for your attention and support.

-The main task of our project is to motivate the young generation of dancers to explore themselvs and their creativity, to ignite their interest in studying the history of ballet and the great heritage of the past, to expand the boundaries of their perception of the world.
+The main task of our project is to motivate the young generation of dancers to explore themselves and their creativity, to ignite their passion in studying the history of ballet and the great heritage of the past, to expand the boundaries of their perception of the world.

 You can find more information at www.petipamarathon.com